-Once you confirm, the setup continues with at least the apt updates available.
+Once your choices confirmed, the setup continues with at least the apt updates available.

-Most of the commands are those from Raspberry Pi OS or Debian.
+Most of the commands are the same as on Raspberry Pi OS or Debian.

 Once done, I’ll give you a few extra tips for DietPi specifically in the next paragraph.

 DietPi specific commands